-Royal icing - I made the royal icing using meringue powder (click here for the recipe) and I wanted the icing to be in medium stiff consistency so I reduced the amount of icing sugar I added into the icing (my recipe is for a stiff consistency icing).
-The icing should still form peaks in this consistency, its just that it will be easier to pipe in this consistency as compared to the stiff consistency.
+- Royal icing - I made the royal icing using meringue powder (click here for the recipe).
+I wanted the icing to be in medium stiff consistency.
+So I reduced the amount of icing sugar I added into the icing (my recipe is for a stiff consistency icing).
+The icing should still form peaks in this consistency, it's just that it will be easier to pipe in this consistency as compared to the stiff consistency.

-Food color - I used Wilton gel paste food color in black, red, green and brown for the black sections of the soccer ball.
-I find mixing these colors gives me a better shade of black than I were to use only black food color.
-As for the white sections of the balls, I did not add any color to the royal icing, its original white color was perfect for the white.
+- Food color - I used Wilton gel paste food color in black, red, green, and brown for the black sections of the soccer ball.
+I find mixing these colors gave me a better shade of black than if I was to use only black food color.
+As for the white sections of the balls, I did not add any color to the royal icing.
+Its original white color was perfect for the white.

-Disposable piping bags - I used 2 piping bags, one for the black icing and the other for the white one.
-Both were fitted with the round tips.
+- Disposable piping bags - I used 2 piping bags, one for the black icing and the other for the white one.
+Both were fitted with round tips.

 And this was how I made the toppers:

 - First and foremost, I prepared the templates.
 These can be hand-drawn.
 But I traced mine from an online image and resized it to fit the cupcakes.
 I have a separate tutorial on how to resize images for cake decorating and you can read all about it here.
 I drew them slightly smaller than the diameter of the cupcakes.
 This is so that they could fit nicely within the diameter of the cupcakes.